 The local district is the authorized body to determine whether the student participates in graduation exercises with their original class in their home district.
-School districts are allowing students to participate in commencement after grade 12 if they are on track in their program of study.
-The year that will be on the student diploma must coincide with the year that the student completes all high school graduation requirements, which will be their 13th grade.
+School districts are allowing students to participate in commencement at the end of grade 12.
+The year that will be on the student diploma should coincide with the year that the student completes all high school graduation requirements, which should be their 13th grade.